paulsnar/webscreen/README.md

 ## Development

-For testing the WebscreenAppWrapper also allows mouse interaction and developer tools.
+For developing your screensavers the WebscreenAppWrapper also allows mouse interaction and developer tools.
 The URL preference sheet is within the application preferences.

 ## WSKit